Comprendre les réglementations antitrust dans les fusions et acquisition

 Case study: Acquisition of a distribution company in Quebec

-Case study: Merger in the Canadian technology sector
+Case Study: Merger in the Canadian Technology Sector

-Outcome: The merger is approved with commitment conditions, requiring the companies to maintain their levels of investment in research and development.
+Result: The merger is approved with commitment conditions, requiring the companies to maintain their levels of investment in research and development.

 Frequently Asked Questions (FAQ)